 The Pluma River is a moderately-sized clear freestone river with incredibly beautiful jungle topography.
 This fly fishing only lodge offers varying types of waters and tribs carved into various beats.
-The system holds four species: dorado, pirapitinga, yatorana, and catfish.
-Fly only.
+There are four main species: dorado, pacu, yatorana, and surubi catfish.

 The Pluma Lodge experience is based on one jungle lodge built entirely from sustainable hardwood.
 The main Pluma Lodge features six single or double-occupancy cabins for six guests per week.
 Each cabin has spring beds, private bathroom with hot water, and electric light.

 As a general rule, 7 to 9 weight rods rigged with tropical grade floating/sinking lines.
 Wet wading is the standard.
 A complete list of gear will be sent upon trip confirmation.
 Frontiers can provide expert advice on finding the right gear for your trip.

 Pluma Lodge is best accessed from Miami, Florida, via direct Aero Boliviano flight.
 Guests will fly into Santa Cruz, Bolivia.
-Included are 7 nights /6 days of fishing with two overnights at the Camino Real Hotel.
-A tourist visa is required for U.S. citizens that is valid for five years and can be secured for USD$160 cash at the airport in Santa Cruz upon arrival.
+Includes 7 nights /6 days of fishing with two overnights at a 4 star hotel in single rooms.
+You’ll take a charter flight from Santa Cruz to the lodge and return.
 The lodge generator and battery system offer 110/220 power.
 It is necessary to bring a converter.
 99% of the fishing is done by wet wading or fishing from the banks of the rivers.
-Temps; 65º F to 95º F.
+Temps; 65º F to 95º F